devtron-labs/devtron/docs/user-guide/global-configurations/user-access.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/user-access/chart+group+permission_create_3.JPG)

-If you want the user to only edit the chart groups, check `Specific chart group` from `Edit` drop-down.
-By doing this, one more drop-down will come up on the screen from which you can select the chart group for which you want to allow edit permission to the user.
+o permit a user to only edit the chart groups, check Specific chart group from Edit drop-down.
+In the following field, select the chart group for which you want to grant the user edit permission.

 Go to `Edit` drop-down, if you want to `allow` or `deny` users to edit the chart groups.